DSCoalition/dsc-11ty-cms/src/pages/home.md

   sectionHeaderSubText: The current “big box” contractor model is failing to
     deliver the kinds of collaboration, transparency, and efficiency that smaller, more forward-thinking firms excel at.
-Our goal is to collaborate, not compete by bringing like-minded small to midsize companies together to work toward the common mission of serving the American public by improving how government works.
+Our goal is to collaborate, not compete, by bringing like-minded small to midsize companies together to work toward the common mission of serving the American public by improving how government works.
   sectionHeaderSubTitle: Our manifesto to do just that.